Kuborros/MillaBalancer/README.md

 # MillaCubeMod 1.1

 A mod for the game [Freedom Planet 2](https://freedomplanet2.com/) which allows you to increase (or lower) the range of Milla's projectile and cube attack as well as increasing (or limiting) the number of cubes that are spawned.
 By default the range is set to effectively infinite and we spawn 10 cubes.
 Setting values higher than -50 for the range might have **unintended effects**.
+Setting the cubes number over 30 will fill out the cube entity limit and **break the game**.

 For the range the values can be only negative - the lower the number, the further cube will fly.
 For the cubes the number **must be** positive.